 Bethany Williams’ jacket pockets from book waste and suit made deadstock material

 African skills and prints are taken from local to global through THEBE MAGUGU’s International Woolmark Prize collection.
 The panelled dress depicts the finger painting of the Surma people from Ethiopia, who paint their bodies to imitate the animals they interact with.
 The wool suiting in the collection bears a digital print inspired by the work of a traditional healer, Noentla Khumalo, based in Johannesburg.

 Casablanca brings positivity and beauty into the world of fashion through the label’s loud, joyful prints.
 Charaf Tajer’s Woolmark Prize collection was inspired by the daytime aesthetic of Formula 1 sportswear combined with the late-night glamour of the casino.
-The fabulous digital printed knit (pictured below) is made from 100% Merino wool and was produced in partnership with Karen Nicol, a textile artist based in London, UK.
+The 3D knit jacquard was woven by BYBORRE and embroidered by Mariana Baertl, a fibre artist based in Lima, Peru.